 What Sets Their Companies Apart?

-Politis asked the panelists how their companies differentiate themselves from competitors.
+Setting the stage, Politis asked the panelists how their companies differentiate themselves from competitors.

 “We are leveraging artificial intelligence, automation, and other cutting-edge technologies to revolutionize drug discovery,” replied Marriott.
 “It’s a very different way to innovate—not just in technology but in business as well.”